W ondering how to add custom code in WordPress?

 With WPCode, you never have to worry about making code errors that will break your site and make it inaccessible.

-WPCode will automatically detect if there’s an syntax error in your custom code, display an error message, and deactivate the snippet immediately.
+WPCode will automatically detect if there’s a syntax error in your custom code, display an error message, and deactivate the snippet immediately.

 As you’re adding code in WordPress, WPCode’s smart code snippet validation will also detect any errors.